Rusty's Hawaiian Kenya-Style Typica

 - Rusty's coffee was used by the winner of the 2011 United States Barista Champion; also used for 2nd place winner in the 2011 World Barista Championship.

-We offered another coffee from Rusty's a few years ago, their Red Caturra Natural and it earned us a 94 point rating in Coffee Review, one of the highest of the year.
+We have offered other coffee from Rusty's these past few years.
+Their Red Caturra Natural earned us a 94 point rating in Coffee Review, one of the highest of the year.
 That was a very powerful cup, striking mainly because of the dry processing method which dries the whole cherry.

 This Kenya Style Typica is different.
 The objective here is to reproduce the processing method usually done in Kenya.
 With this method the coffee is wet processed, fermented, partially dried, then washed again and finally dried in the sun on raised, screened platforms often referred to as African drying beds.
 Guatemala Typica are the prized, classic coffee trees that are widely planted in the Hawaii's top growing regions, here and in Kona.
 Rusty's spent more than two years experimenting and refining this varietal and processing combination.